Connect with others who understand.

 Mobility Symptoms

 Bleeding can gradually damage joints to the point where movement is difficult and the joint becomes deformed.
-Approximately 56 percent of those surveyed by MyHemophiliaTeam said that difficulty walking and other mobility issues impeded their day-to-day routine.
+Approximately 57 percent of those surveyed by MyHemophiliaTeam said that difficulty walking and other mobility issues impeded their day-to-day routines.
 Joint damage can become severe enough that some people with bleeding disorders need surgery to repair or replace a joint.

 General Symptoms

 The results of the MyHemophiliaTeam survey revealed that 65 percent of those with hemophilia report depression severe enough to affect their daily life.
 Many people with bleeding disorders also report experiencing fatigue and anxiety.
-Depression, anxiety, and fatigue are common symptoms in people with chronic illnesses.
+Depression, anxiety, and fatigue are common symptoms for many people with chronic illnesses.

 What Are the Early Signs of Hemophilia?